nicoleio712/Week7/README.md

     - Tested in version: 4.2
     - Fixed in version: 4.2.3
   - [ ] GIF Walkthrough: <img src="https://github.com/nicoleio712/Week7/blob/master/XSS_Hover_Over_Attack.gif" width="800">
   - [ ] Steps to recreate: Go to the Klikki website and copy the longer line of XSS code (a link alert).
 Logged in as admin, create a new post.
 Switch the mode from visual to text and delete any text there already.
 Paste the attack code line in the text box and publish the post.
-Upon viewing the post, the alert will pop up.
+Upon viewing the post, hover over the link and the alert will pop up.
   - [ ] Affected source code:
     - [Link 1](https://core.trac.wordpress.org/browser/tags/version/src/source_file.php)
 2. (Required) Unauthenticated Stored Cross-Site Scripting (XSS) --Long Comment